AIPowerGrid/image-worker/README.md

    - Some updates may not require this and the update notification will tell you if this is the case.
    - When in doubt, you should run it anyway.
    - **Advanced users**: If you do not want to use mamba or you are comfortable with python/venvs, see [README_advanced.md](README_advanced.md).
-1. Continue with [Starting/stopping](#startingstopping) instructions above

 # Custom Models

-You can host your own image models on the horde which are not available in our model reference, but this process is a bit more complex.
+You can host your own image models on the grid which are not available in our model reference, but this process is a bit more complex.

-To start with, you need to manually request the `customizer` role from then horde team.
+To start with, you need to manually request the `customizer` role from then grid team.
 You can ask for it in the discord channel.
 This is a manually assigned role to prevent abuse of this feature.

 Once you have the customizer role, you need to download the model files you want to host.
 Place them in any location on your system.